 That’s it!
 Now Google Analytics will track your custom events when your site users view or click on the button.

-We hope this article helped you to learn how to add Google Analytics custom events tracking in WordPress.
+We hope this article helped you to learn how to set up Google Analytics custom event tracking in WordPress.

 You might also want to check out our guide on how to track user engagement in WordPress using Google Analytics.